dynatrace-partners/TechLab-Managed-Cluster-Automation/README.md

 **When would you delete a user group group?**

-User groups are created to controll access.
+User groups are created to control access.
 You would delete a user group if it is no longer required.
 This could be if all environments assigned to it have been deleted.

 **How do you delete a user group?**

-Assuming you are not using any user integration then user groups can be deleted using the Cluster Management Console but this can be cumbersome if you have a large amount to manage.
+Assuming you are not using any user integration then user groups can be deleted using the Cluster Management Console, but this can be cumbersome if you have a large amount to manage.

 In this exercise we will delete the previously created user group via an API call.